Skip to content

 Research Interests

-Professor Regan is a historian of the late-nineteenth and twentieth-centuries.
-She specializes in gender and women's history as well as digital history.
+Professor Regan specializes in digital history as well as late-nineteenth and twentieth-century U.S. history with a focus on women’s history.
 Her current book project, Shaping Up: Physical Fitness Initiatives for Women, 1880-1965, examines particular instances in the late nineteenth and twentieth-century when the state sought to encourage the fitness of female bodies.
 Shaping Up argues that the discourse of fitness became a powerful instrument in managing women’s bodies around a series of conflicting social, economic, and political demands.

 Professor Regan also specializes in digital history and her work often relies upon computational methodologies as a research tool for examining large corpuses of primary sources and gleaning new insights.
-She is the co-Primary Investigator and Digital Lead on Mapping the Gay Guides, an NEH funded digital history project that seeks to map entries from historical LGBTQ guidebooks and make connections between historical queer communities.
 Previously, Professor Regan was a Digital Humanities Postdoctoral Fellow at Southern Methodist University's Center for Presidential History and a Digital History Fellow at George Mason University's Roy Rosenzweig's Center for History and New Media.

 Selected Professional Works